-A performance evaluation of the Board as a whole and each individual Director was carried out during the reporting period.
-A performance evaluation for senior executives was also carried out during the reporting period.
+During the reporting period, a performance evaluation was not undertaken for the Board, the GRAC or individual Directors.
+A performance evaluation for senior executives was carried out during the reporting period.

 BOARD COMMITTEES

 The Board Charter contemplates that the Board may delegate certain functions to Board committees to assist the Board in the discharge of its oversight role.
 A committee is required to consider particular issues in detail and then report back to and advise the Board.
 The Board has one standing committee, the Group Risk and Audit Committee, the functions of which are discussed below.